Romans, Ottomans, Hungarians...

 What’s unique about it?
 According to a 1673 chronicle, Veli Bej was the largest and most gorgeous bath in the city during the Ottoman times.
 After a recent gut renovation, old and new harmoniously blend together: through Turkish domes and ogee arches leads the way to a glass-roofed arcade with modern steam rooms and saunas.
-Veli Bej is the only Budapest bath managed by a Roman Catholic order, which apparently doesn’t exactly run it for profit, making it one of the cheaper and least crowded options.
+Veli Bej is managed by a Roman Catholic order, which apparently doesn’t exactly run it for profit, making it one of the cheaper and least crowded options.

 Percent of locals: 50%.
 Number of pools: 7 indoor.
 Coed?
 Yes, every day.
 Weekday Admission (adults): HUF3,100/c. €10.

 What’s unique about it?
 This under-the-radar, no-frills bath, which is located a bit outside the city center inside a 1930s art deco building, comes closest to offering a truly immersive local experience.
 The hot outdoor pool is best for dreary winter evenings.
 Next door to Dandár is the Zwack Unicum Museum, home of the iconic Hungarian herbal liqueur (yes, there's a gift shop, too).

 Percent of locals: Over 90%.
 Number of pools: 3 indoor, 2 outdoor.
 Coed?
 Yes, every day.
 Weekday Admission (adults): HUF2,000/c. €7 (includes the outdoor pools).